-Folate, Vitamin B9, is critical to producing the nucleic acids RNA and DNA that critical to the immune system response to threats.
+Folate, Vitamin B9, is critical to producing the nucleic acids RNA and DNA that are necessary for the immune system response to threats.

 According to the Linus Pauling Institute at Oregon State University, “Clinical folate deficiency, known as megaloblastic anemia, results in impaired immune responses, primarily affecting cell-mediated immunity; correcting the vitamin deficiency with folic acid supplementation restores the affected immune functions.”